Northern Virginia schools want to send kids into classrooms again. Will teachers come back, too?

 Campuses in Fairfax, Loudoun and Arlington have all been shuttered since March.
 After much contentious discussion over the summer, and some false starts, all three school systems opted for a virtual start to the 2020-2021 school year (except for a handful of career and technical students in Loudoun).

-But last month, as coronavirus cases in the region either held steady or declined, the heads of the three divisions all took steps toward reopening.
+But last month, as coronavirus cases in the region either held steady or declined, the heads of the three divisions took steps toward reopening.
 Fairfax, which enrolls 189,000, announced it would bring a total of 4,000 students back to classrooms by late October.

-Loudoun, which instructs 82,000 students, said it would return some children with disabilities to classrooms starting Oct.
-13, and that it would add roughly 7,000 kindergartners, first-graders and second-graders for two days a week of in-person instruction on Oct.
-27. And Arlington, which enrolls 27,000, announced it would bring 300 children with disabilities back to brick-and-mortar school by mid- to late October.
+Loudoun, which instructs 82,000 students, said that it would return some children with disabilities to classrooms starting Oct.
+13 and that it would add roughly 7,000 kindergartners, first-graders and second-graders for two days a week of in-person instruction on Oct.
+27. Arlington, which enrolls 27,000, announced it would bring 300 children with disabilities back to bricks-and-mortar school by mid- to late October.

 Now, many in Northern Virginia fear the situation is building to a crisis.
-If schools stick to a hard-line position on return plans, and if fearful teachers decide to prioritize their own health and that of their family members, schools could see a serious depletion in their workforces, warned teachers in all three school systems.
+If schools stick to a hard-line position on return plans, and if fearful teachers decide to prioritize their own health and that of their family members, schools could see a serious depletion in their workforces, teachers in all three school systems warned.

 Adams said she is expecting resignations by the hundreds, if not the thousands.
-Based on social media posts and calls her association has received, she estimates that between 50 to 100 of the first 650 Fairfax teachers asked to return already requested a leave of absence or chose to resign, in lieu of coming back to face-to-face schooling.
+Based on social media posts and calls her association has received, she estimates that between 50 and 100 of the first 650 Fairfax teachers asked to return have already requested a leave of absence or chosen to resign, in lieu of coming back to face-to-face schooling.

-Asked about the number of leave-takers and resignations, Fairfax spokeswoman Lucy Caldwell said “we do not have this figure for you at this time.”
+Asked about the number of leave-takers and resignations, Fairfax spokeswoman Lucy Caldwell said, “We do not have this figure for you at this time.”
 But she added the school system had received more than 2,200 “covid-19 related requests for reasonable accommodations under the Americans With Disabilities Act” so far, representing an 8,000 percent increase from last year.
 Nearly 1,000 of these have been “accommodated,” Caldwell said, and the rest are still being processed.
 (Fairfax employees roughly 24,700 full-time staffers.)

 “Honestly, right now the situation is we don’t have enough employees who are willing to return in order to enact this phase-in plan,” said Becca Ferrick, president of the 1,300-strong Association of Fairfax Professional Educators.
 “By forcing them to make this choice, the issue may become one where FCPS simply doesn’t have enough employees on the payroll anymore in order to enact any sort of plan.”